astronomer/astro-docs/enterprise/v0.16/reference/01_cli-reference.md

 ### Usage

 In your project directory, run `$ astro dev kill` to delete all data associated with your Airflow Deployment's Postgres metadata database.

 ## astro dev logs

-Shows the output log for a locally running Airflow cluster.
-This command can only be used in a project directory.
+Shows logs for the Scheduler or Webserver in your local Airflow environment.

 ### Usage

-`$ astro dev logs <flags>`
+Run `$ astro dev logs <flags>` to start tracking logs for your Scheduler or Webserver in your CLI terminal window.

 ### Flags